pradeep3sep/interviewquestion/README nextjs.md

 ## **🔹 Caching & Revalidation**
 **🔹 Default:** `GET` requests are **cached**
+- Let say on single, we have two component, and both component we calling same get api, instead of calling the api 2 times, next js will call one time and cache it and serve data to both component, even you navigate to other page and come again on same page, then it will not call even 1 time, it will use cache
 **🔹 To disable caching:**
 1️⃣ Use **POST, PUT, DELETE**
 2️⃣ Use **cookies, headers**